AvantStay Picks: 33 Things to do in Palm Springs

-- Catch the sunrise from the Cholla Cactus Garden in Joshua Tree National Park, a major attraction located about 40 miles from Palm Springs.
-Take the quarter-mile trail to a 10-acre patch containing more than 20 varieties of cacti with evocative names like Groundcherry and Cheesebush and watch the desert sky come to light.
+9. Catch the sunrise from the Cholla Cactus Garden in Joshua Tree National Park, a major attraction located about 40 miles from Palm Springs.
+Take the quarter-mile trail to a 10-acre patch containing more than 20 varieties of cacti, with evocative names like Groundcherry and Cheesebush, and watch the desert sky come to life.

-- Take the plunge in Desert Hot Springs.
+12. Take the plunge in Desert Hot Springs.
 Thermal mineral waters have sprung up from the earth surrounding the San Andreas Fault for hundreds of years.
-Dozens of local resorts offer day passes to soak in odorless pools that may contain calcium, magnesium, aluminum, copper, iron oxide, silica, sodium, bicarbonate, and more.
-The waters are known to cure joint aches and arthritis, migraines, depression, and low energy.
-At temperatures from 115 to 165 degrees, it just feels g-o-o-d.
+Dozens of local resorts offer day passes to soak in the waters which are known to cure joint aches and arthritis, migraines, depression, and low energy.
 Try hidden gem Sagewater Spa and finish your visit with one of their signature aloe body wraps.

 WHERE TO GAWK

 13. Book a Celebrity Homes guided tour with Palm Springs Celebrity Tours and gawk at the residences of Cary Grant, Marilyn Monroe, Katherine Hepburn, Elvis, Sinatra, and Dean Martin from the comfort of a Land Rover.
 Guides will spill juicy details of the owners’ lives (and loves) here along the way.